Azure/azure-rest-api-specs/documentation/onboard-dpg-in-sdkautomation/Integrate-dpg-and-apiview-in-sdk-automation-pipeline.md

          require:
            - ../../../../../azure-rest-api-specs/specification/deviceupdate/data-plane/readme.md
          ```
-         *You can also use the absolute path of spec repo, which can by resolved by yourself.*
+         *You can also use the absolute path of spec repo, which can be resolved by yourself.*
    2. When using the autorest configuration file found in sdk repository to generate SDK, SDK automation script need to modify the autorest configuration file in the SDK repo.
       1. If `require` block is used, change the `require` block to include the latest swagger `readme.md` in the PR.
       2. `input-file` will not be used.
 If the existing autorest configuration file uses `input-file`, we should change it to `require` before triggering the sdk automation pipeline, or add the autorest configuration in spec comment.